What Does the Bible Say About the Evil Eye?

 Jesus talks about the eye being the lamp of the body.
 If your eyes are healthy, your whole body will be full of light.
 But if they are unhealthy, your body will be full of darkness.
 Here, He’s talking about our perspective and attitude towards others and the world.

-See also What Does the Bible Say About Relationships Before Marriage?
+See also What Does the Bible Say About Defending Yourself?

 The evil eye in the Bible is a warning against stinginess and a call to generosity.
 It’s about the sin of envy and the importance of a generous, loving spirit.